hannah-scott/garden/garden/Books/Calling Bullshit.md

 They compare bullshitting to sophistry, being "indifferent to what is actually true and interested only in winning arguments".

 This is an interesting historical note, and worthy of study: you might ask _why_ some people are interested in winning arguments.
-Do they have some alterior motive?
+Do they have some ulterior motive?
 Do they seek a _higher_ truth, or maybe not value truth as highly as other people?
 Is bullshit simply the manifestation of a clash of value systems?

 Instead they talk about shrimp: mantis shrimp in particular, and how they sometimes pretend to still have dangerous punching power even whilst molting.
 But they don't _directly_ argue that this is why people spout bullshit. **One could argue** that the authors are "using the language of science to create the impression of rigor and accuracy," **couldn't one?**